TacMan-Turbo: Proactive Tactile Control for Robust and Efficient Articulated Object Manipulation: The ptc

 Second, these points must be non-collinear.
 Specifically, there must exist points \(\boldsymbol{p}_1, \boldsymbol{p}_2, \boldsymbol{p}_3 \in \mathcal{C}_i\) such that:

 Given these constraints, we can estimate the handle pose \(\hat{\boldsymbol{T}}_{h_i}\) at each time step \(i\) by combining the gripper pose with the estimated relative transformation:

 Building upon these estimated poses, we now focus on predicting future handle positions.
-Under the assumptions of smooth object trajectories and sufficiently high sampling frequencies, consecutive handle poses exhibit only slight variations primarily driven by the object's instantaneous velocity.
-This makes the constant velocity model---a widely utilized approach across various scenarios, including dynamic ones~\cite{davison2007monoslam,mur2015orb,scholler2020constant}---particularly effective for such predictions.
+Under the assumptions of locally smooth object trajectories and sufficiently high sampling frequencies, consecutive handle poses exhibit only slight variations, primarily driven by the object's instantaneous velocity.
+This local smoothness makes the constant velocity model a physically faithful approximation of the short-horizon dynamics~\cite{davison2007monoslam,mur2015orb,scholler2020constant}.
+Moreover, compared to higher-order alternatives (\eg, acceleration or jerk models), the constant-velocity formulation requires estimating fewer derivatives from finite-difference observations, which inherently reduces sensitivity to measurement noise.
 Based on this model, the next handle pose \({\tilde{\boldsymbol{T}}}_{h_{i+1}}\) is predicted as:

 where \(\boldsymbol{T}_{u}\) represents the velocity effects, which are assumed to remain constant over short time intervals.
 Given consistent sampling intervals, \(\boldsymbol{T}_{u}\) is computed from the two most recent pose estimates: